-The effective field theory studying these modes has been proposed by using the Newton-Carton metric, and various experimental proposals for the observation of these modes have been put forward\cite{Son2013, Luo2016, Golkar2016, Gromov2017, Liou2019, Haldane2021, PhysRevLett.126.076604, kirmani2021realizing, Probing2021Nguyen,Nguyen2021}.
-The standard technique in probing neutral excitations is to use inelastic photon scattering\cite{wurstbauer2013resonant, pinczuk1998light, pinczuk1993observation, wurstbauer2015gapped, pinczuk1994inelastic}.
-The coupling between the graviton modes and the acoustic waves can also be used to simulate the behaviour of gravitons interacting with the gravitational waves\cite{Yang2016}.
-Meanwhile, the microscopic theory of the graviton modes with model Hamiltonians has also been established to provide insights for the experiments, where model Hamiltonians for the graviton modes have been constructed for FQH fluids at different filling factors\cite{yang2020microscopic, wang2021analytic}.
-Recently numerical results have implied the signature of multiple graviton modes in FQH states, the microscopic understanding of which is under development\cite{nguyen2021multiple, balram2021highenergy}.
-Given that most of the research so far on graviton modes are based on effective field-theoretical descriptions and numerical analysis with model wavefunctions\cite{balram2021highenergy}, a detailed microscopic theory is needed for a more complete characterisation of the emergence and interaction between different graviton modes.
+The effective field theory studying these modes has been proposed using the Newton-Cartan formalism, and various experimental proposals for the observation of these modes have been put forward \cite{Son2013, Luo2016, Golkar2016, Gromov2017, Liou2019, Haldane2021, PhysRevLett.126.076604, kirmani2021realizing, Probing2021Nguyen, Nguyen2021}.
+The standard technique in probing neutral excitations is to use the inelastic photon scattering \cite{wurstbauer2013resonant, pinczuk1998light, pinczuk1993observation, wurstbauer2015gapped, pinczuk1994inelastic}.
+The coupling between the GMs and the acoustic waves can also be used to simulate the behavior of gravitons interacting with the gravitational waves \cite{Yang2016}.
+Meanwhile, the microscopic theory of the GMs with model Hamiltonians has also been established to provide insights for the experiments, where model Hamiltonians for the GMs have been constructed for FQH fluids at different filling factors \cite{yang2020microscopic, wang2021analytic}.
+Recently numerical results have implied the signature of multiple GMs in FQH states, the microscopic understanding of which is under development \cite{nguyen2021multiple, balram2021highenergy}.
+Given that most of the research on GMs is based on effective field theories and numerical analysis with model wavefunctions \cite{balram2021highenergy}, a detailed microscopic theory is needed for a complete characterization of the emergence and interaction between different GMs.